FedericoAguirre/ms-session-counter/README.md

 [If you migrated an existing app to use Redis, please put performance benchmarks here to show the performance improvements.]

 ## How to run it locally?

-[Make sure you test this with a fresh clone of your repo, these instructions will be used to judge your app.]

 ### Prerequisites

-- Redis version 6+
+- Redis version 6.2.6+
-- Nodejs version 12+
+- Nodejs version v12.22.5+
 ### Local installation

-#### Session counter setup
+You can install

 1. Install **Node js**.
 Take as reference the [Node js downloads page](https://nodejs.org/en/download/).
 2. Create a **.env** file at this project root folder with your own parameters.
 You can use the **.env-template** file as reference.

 3. With **Redis** set and running.
 Start the **Session counter** app.
 Using the command:

 ```bash